Prerna Prasad

 The visited place will be attractive only when we conserve and protect its ecology.

 After working with India’s leading media houses, Prerna’s strong penchant for the environment motivated her to start Ecoplore in 2016.
-She did innumerable solo trips to most parts of India to understand the tourism business and measures that can help travelers become more responsible towards the environment.
+She made innumerable solo trips to most parts of India to understand the tourism business and measures that can help travelers become more responsible towards the environment.

-Below are the edited excerpts of our conversation, for the full discussion you can watch the video on YouTube.
+Below are the edited excerpts of our conversation; for the full discussion, you can watch the video on YouTube.

 What is Sustainable Tourism?

 United Nations has used three words – people, planet, and profit to define sustainable tourism.
-Besides, in my last 5 years of journey in this sector, I realize that these three words perfectly encapsulate the essence of sustainable tourism.
+Besides, in my last five years of journey in this sector, I realize that these three words perfectly encapsulate the essence of sustainable tourism.

 How can we become responsible tourists?